Definition: long and thin rods made of monocrystalline materials

 Comparison with Glass Fibers

-Single-crystal fibers are similar to common optical glass fibers in terms of their geometrical shape (long, thin and cylindrical) and to some extent concerning their fabrication (pulling from a thicker source block, a preform).
+Single-crystal fibers are similar to common optical glass fibers in terms of their geometrical shape (long, thin and cylindrical).

 Compared with optical glass fibers, single-crystal fibers allow only very limited bending.